edgedb/edgedb/docs/cli/edgedb_ui.rst

 Description
 ===========

-``edgedb ui`` is a terminal command used to start the EdgeDB UI in your default browser.
+``edgedb ui`` is a terminal command used to open the EdgeDB UI in your default browser.
 Alternatively, it can be used to print the UI URL with the ``--print-url`` option.